 At Your School

-We want to offer Fed Up at your school!
+We want to offer the Edible Garden Education Program at your school!
 Contact us to learn more about the program or make an appointment for a presentation to your staff or Parent Advisory Committee.

 We love to have extra hands helping when there are children learning in our gardens or farms.
 Small groups led by volunteers mean that students learn and experience more!
 We offer training and fun times teaching in the gardens – learn more!